-Policy Contents Last version Compliance Policy This expresses PRISA's commitment to strict compliance with laws and internal regulations, and to the promotion of a cult and corporate integrity in its daily activities, as expressed in and rules of conduct set out in the Code of Ethics. cure of ethics 2023 Anti- Corruption Policy This is committed to the fight against corruption in all its for action and countries of operation. rms, fields of 2022 Gifts Policy This guides the professionals and bodies in charge in making decisions when accepting and offering gifts, services or othe within the framework of the Group's business relations.
-2022 Investment and Financing Policy This defines the applicable framework in relation to the anal and control of investment or divestment projects, as well as of the financial needs, control and management of financial businesses. the coverage 2023 Competition Policy This defines PRISA's commitment to the promotion of free co avoiding conduct that constitutes or could constitute collusi restriction of competition.
-Its compliance applies to compan- managers. ion, abuse or 2022
+Policy Contents Last version Compliance Policy laws and interna and corporate in PRISA's commitment to strict compliance with applicable al regulations, and to the promotion of a culture of ethics ntegrity in its daily activities, as expressed in the principles duct set out in the Code of Ethics.
+2023 Anti- Corruption Policy ed to the fight against corruption in all its forms, fields of tries of operation.
+2022 Gifts Policy decisions when a professionals and bodies in charge in making the right accepting and offering gifts, services or other hospitality work of the Group's business relations.
+2022 Investment and Financing Policy and control of in applicable framework in relation to the analysis, approval avestment or divestment projects, as well as the coverage needs, control and management of financial risks of the 2023 Competition Policy avoiding conduc SA's commitment to the promotion of free competition, It that constitutes or could constitute collusion, abuse or mpetition.
+Its compliance applies to companies, staff and 2022